Dire Straits: 1985–1986: Brothers in Arms and international success

-Additionally in 1985, a group that set out from London to Khartoum to raise money for famine relief, led by John Abbey, was called "The Walk of Life".
+Additionally, in 1985, a group that set out from London to Khartoum to raise money for famine relief, led by John Abbey, was called "The Walk of Life".
 Dire Straits donated the Brothers in Arms Gold disc to the participants in recognition of what they were doing.

-The band's concert of 10 July 1985 at Wembley Arena, in which they were accompanied by Nils Lofgren for "Solid Rock" and Hank Marvin joined the band at the end to play "Going Home" (the theme from Local Hero), was televised in the United Kingdom on The Tube on Channel 4 in January 1986.
+The band's concert of 10 July 1985 at Wembley Arena, in which they were accompanied by Nils Lofgren for "Solid Rock" and Hank Marvin joined the band at the end to play "Going Home" (the theme from Local Hero), was partially televised in the United Kingdom on The Tube on Channel 4 in January 1986.
 (Although never officially released, bootleg recordings of the performance entitled Wembley does the Walk (2005) have been circulated.)

 In 1986, Brothers in Arms won two Grammy Awards and also won Best British Album at the 1987 Brit Awards.
 Q magazine placed the album at number 51 in its list of the 100 Greatest British Albums Ever in 2000.
 The album also ranked number 351 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time" in 2003.
 Brothers in Arms is also ranked number 3 in the best albums of 1985 and number 31 in the best albums of the 1980s, and as of December 2017, the album was ranked the eighth-best-selling album in UK chart history, and is the 107th-best-selling album in the United States.
 In August 1986, MTV Europe was launched with Dire Straits' "Money for Nothing".